EdgeFirstAI/lidarpub/CONTRIBUTING.md

 git push origin feature/your-feature-name
 ```

-Then create a pull request on Bitbucket with:
+Then create a pull request on GitHub with:
 - Clear title and description
 - Reference related issues (e.g., "Closes #123")
 - Description of changes and motivation